DonaldHays/rgbds-vscode/README.md

-# RGBDS GBZ80
+# RGBDS

-This extension provides support for the RGBDS flavor of the Game Boy's Z80 variant assembly language in Visual Studio Code.
+This extension provides support for the RGBDS assembler for the Game Boy in Visual Studio Code.

 ## Features